AvramRobert/buccaneer/README.md

 buccaneer
 =
-A library(-ish) for writing command line applications quickly and effortlessly.
+A (sort-of) library for writing command line applications quickly and effortlessly.

 #### For the impatient
+The general idea in buccaneer is that you define commands very similarly to how functions are defined in typed programming languages.

-Let's start by writing a simple command that adds two numbers together.
+Let's start off by writing a simple command that adds two numbers together:

 ```scala
 import buccaneer.core.DSL._